damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

   <summary>Click to see the guideline!</summary>

   - **Definition:** *Manufacturing sequences refer to step-by-step machining and manufacturing processes in a target-oriented arrangement to enable manufacturing.*

+  - **Comments:**

+      * Machining sequence should define for the manufacturing of each part.
+      * Machining parameters are all those parameters that are inherent to any machining operation and should have a suitable finite value to smooth and efficient removal of materials.

 ```
 What does include the documentation of manufacturing sequences and instructions?